vault27/Foundation/paloalto.md

 Concepts

 - Content-ID is impossible
+- The firewall can’t decrypt traffic inside an SSH tunnel
+- You can block all the SSH tunnel traffic by configuring a Security policy rule for the application ssh-tunnel with the Action set to Deny (along with a Security policy rule to allow traffic from the ssh application)
+- When you apply an SSH Decryption profile to traffic, for each channel in the connection, the firewall examines the App-ID of the traffic and identifies the channel type.
+The channel type can be one of the following:
+    - session
+    - X11
+    - forwarded-tcpip
+    - direct-tcpip
+- When the channel type is session, the firewall identifies the traffic as allowed SSH traffic, such as SFTP or SCP
+- When the channel type is X11, forwarded-tcpip, or direct-tcpip, the firewall identifies the traffic as SSH tunneling traffic and blocks it
+- It is recomended to configure Decryption profile: block unsupported versions and algorithms for SSH
 - If firewall uses Forward Untrust certificate to decrypt normal website, then this website does not send intermediate certificate and firewall cannot trace its server cert to CA cert
 - App-ID - works partially
 - Decryption policies enable you to specify traffic for decryption according to destination, source, user/user group, or URL category